Sampad-Hegde/Finchat/README.md

 ![Finchat-INFY](https://github.com/Sampad-Hegde/Finchat/assets/42510098/152da541-97fc-4448-9dd8-891b3f505a2e)

-### You can find the Hosted version here: https://finchat.sh-algo.in
-*Note that this application is running from my home servers so expect some downtimes*

 ### Key Features

 - **Advanced Financial Insights**: Finchat uses state-of-the-art RAG techniques to deliver precise and contextually relevant financial information.